 The St Vincent de Paul Society offers over 200 services that help people in need.

 Our advocacy is informed by the Society’s Vincentian Refugee Network (VRN), which comprises members who have advocated on behalf of refugees and people seeking asylum for many years.

 The VRN comprises 14 members from New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania and the ACT and is guided by its Terms of Reference (pdf file).

 The VRN also works closely with other organisations to further its advocacy efforts.

-for all affected by the unjust fast-track process and provide an adequate safety net for all asylum seekers
+for all asylum seeks and those affected by the unjust fast-track process

-of all people still subject to offshore processing and movement of people held offshore to Australia while they await resettlement
+of all people still subject to offshore processing and movement of people held in PNG to Australia while they await resettlement

-and improving the living conditions of those that must be detained for security reasons
+with detention limited to a maximum of 90 days and improvements to the living conditions of those that must be detained for security reasons